 After dropping off those damn heavy bags we went for an evening stroll to catch the last of the warmth before it escaped and to see the sights before we left in the morning.
 We’d been told the cathedral was a must so we went to see the aqueduct instead.
 It was interesting enough but the Cathedral is a must.
 It looks nothing like any cathedral we have seen.
 Small domes dot the roof and green and blue colours can be seen all around it.
 A huge Mudejar tower stands next to it and it exudes 13th-century beauty.

-After our short evening sight see we went to eat on Calle…. where lovely bars meet lovely views and we watched the sun go down on a very successful day.
+After our short evening sight see we went to eat on a lovely street, where lovely bars meet lovely views and we watched the sun go down on a very successful day.
 In the morning we made it our goal to see the other Mudejar towers in the town and enjoy a classic Spanish breakfast beside the ‘torico’.
 We wanted to see more but our coach was waiting, to take us to our train an hour away.
 We had only scratched the surface of this mysterious and unique little town.
 We hadn’t seen the beautiful church of San Pedro that houses the tale of ‘los amantes’ or the great parks across the bridge, which offers scary views of the houses below.

 Pulling out of the town, our 24hrs up, into the dry mountains before Valencia we knew we would come back to Teruel again, there is so much to see and do and after so many months in Logroño we felt proud that we had finally been to our first, and not the last, interesting and beautiful Spanish city.
 Our faith had been restored in Spain and our adventure continues.